GiacomoDaMolin/TTbar/README.md

 ## The 01A*.root file is semileptonic!!

-## The 160*.root file is a Drell-Yann Backgroudn producion.
+## The 160*.root file is a Drell-Yann Background production.